 The Association of Higher Education Professionals (AHEP), is a beacon of best practice and a guiding voice for HE professional services staff.
 For over 60 years, it has supported and guided its members, as they define and develop their career ambitions.
 The AHEP vision is simple: ‘We are working towards a day when every higher education professional is connected, supported, and developed within a diverse and high-performing community.’
 We do this by empowering members to identify and act on their development needs.
 We provide access to many routes of professional development, serving everyone in the HE community no matter what their career stage or level of position.
 Collaboration is at the core of the AHEP offering, which is why we facilitate members to build their own networks, inside and outside their institutions.

-For more information on third party offerings from the AUA, please contact the AUA Office
+For more information on third party offerings from the AHEP please contact the AHEP Office

 DASSH UK is the representative body of Deans of Arts, Social Sciences and Humanities in universities and higher education institutions throughout the UK.
 It provides a forum for debating matters of policy and practice in relation to our disciplines and their development.
 We aim to exchange information and ideas, and inform and influence national policy.